Journey Latin America operates both Private Bespoke Journeys and Group Journeys

 20. If you have a problem on holiday

-We are committed to delivering the highest level of service at all times.
+You must inform us without undue delay of any failure to perform or improper performance of the travel services in the package.
 If you have a complaint, please bring it to the attention of JLA’s tour leader or local agents immediately to enable them to do their best to rectify the situation.
 It is sensible to expect a client travelling in Latin America to be reasonably resourceful if things go wrong; this does not mean spending limitless money and expecting us to pick up the tab, or doing nothing at the time, and writing a letter of complaint on return.
 If your local agent is a few minutes late in meeting your flight, give him a chance to put things right on the ground – this is far the best solution for you, for us and for our agent.
 If all else fails, call JLA in London on our 24-hour emergency line provided in your final documents.
 If you have a problem during your holiday, it is a condition of this contract that you communicate this to the supplier of the services (e.g. hotel) and to our tour leader or representative locally in Latin America, and put your complaint in writing.
 If you fail to follow this simple procedure, we will have been deprived of the opportunity to take remedial action whilst you are away.
 This may also affect the outcome of the complaint and your rights under this contract.
 If the problem remains unresolved please write to us within 28 days of your return to the UK with all the relevant information and quoting your booking reference number.
 Please keep your correspondence concise and to the point so as to assist us quickly to identify your concerns and respond accordingly.
 We will acknowledge and investigate, and reply in full as soon as possible.
 However, please allow for the fact that we have to deal with Latin America, and delays of several weeks are not uncommon.